Being petrified of flying has its advantages.

 That’s not me.
 When I see those folks with the orange vests walk off the jetbridge, my mind goes to dark places and I scour their expressions to determine if they’re trying to keep straight faces and really just have their fingers crossed behind their backs … because maybe for the sake of time they had to use screws that were too short or a spare roll of duct tape to reattach the wing.

 So when the masses are cheering and celebrating the announcement that it’s time to board, I’m holding myself back from going to the counter and asking, “Are you certain the problem has been fixed?
 Shouldn’t you maybe cancel for the evening so you have time to double-check everything?”

 My trepidation goes back to when my children were little and I was terror-stricken over the thought of them losing me.
 My dad passed away from cancer when I was seventeen and I never wanted my kids to experience that heartbreak.
 I’m guilty of trying to shield them from anything painful, even though I know that I’m the person I am today because of each and every tough situation I’ve endured.

 It didn’t take one bit of creativity to envision what could potentially happen.
 All I had to do was read the newspaper or watch the nightly report to see how I could be taken in a flash … by a plane going down, or a drunk and distracted driver speeding down the road, or by a person with a gun in their pocket and desire to hurt others in their heart, or hundreds of thousands of other ways.

-What I’ve learned from then until now though, and have to tell myself every time I fly or get in a car or just get out of bed in the morning, is that God.Is.In.Control.
-Not only of my life and my husband and children’s lives, but of every life that has ever lived or ever will live.
+What I’ve learned and have to tell myself every time I fly or get in a car or just get out of bed in the morning, is that God.Is.In.Control.
+Not only of my life and my husband and children’s lives, but of every life that has ever lived or ever will.

 God already knows when the final pages of ALL of our lives will be read, and we must completely trust Him.
 With all of it … every bit of it.
 Sooo much easier said then done, I know.